ishotjr/thingscon-salon/thingscon-salon.md

 ### Pokemon GO Radar
 ### smartstraps
 Note:
-Meanwhile I continued to spend all of my time on Pebble development, such as the [Pokemon GO Radar Pebble Watchapp](http://ishotjr.com/pokemon-go-radar-pebble-watchapp-poc/) (#10 game of all time!) and [PW-DOS Keyboard Smartstrap](http://ishotjr.github.io/2015/11/29/pw-dos-touchscreen-keyboard-pebble-smartstrap.html)
+Meanwhile I continued to spend all of my free time on Pebble development, such as the [Pokemon GO Radar Pebble Watchapp](http://ishotjr.com/pokemon-go-radar-pebble-watchapp-poc/), which let you chase down Pokemon in real life using the Pebble's compass and reached #10 game of all time in the appstore - and [PW-DOS Keyboard Smartstrap](http://ishotjr.github.io/2015/11/29/pw-dos-touchscreen-keyboard-pebble-smartstrap.html), a ridiculous external keyboard for my silly DOS-simulating watchface!
 TODO: PoGO Radar Twitter pic and PW-DOS keyboard smartstrap